xzhuah/BlenderAddonPackageTool/README.md

 as `from addons.sample_addon.config import __addon_name__`.
 Avoid relative imports, such as `from .config import __addon_name__`.

+This project depends on the `addons` folder; do not rename this folder.

 ## Usage

 1. Clone this repository.